openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/string_tensors.rst

 OpenVINO tensors can hold not only numerical data, like floating point or integer numbers, but also textual information, represented as one or multiple strings.
-Such a tensor is called a string tensor.

-A string tensor can be passed as an input or retrieved as an output of OpenVINO model.
+Such a tensor is called a string tensor and can be passed as input or retrieved as output of a text-processing model, such as `tokenizers and detokenizers <https://github.com/openvinotoolkit/openvino_contrib/tree/master/modules/custom_operations/user_ie_extensions/tokenizer/python>`__.
-Models with string inputs and/or outputs are dedicatedly designed to process textual information.
-For example, string tensors provide a way to feed and retrieve textual data when using OpenVINO `tokenizers and detokenizers <https://github.com/openvinotoolkit/openvino_contrib/tree/master/modules/custom_operations/user_ie_extensions/tokenizer/python>`__.

 While this section describes basic API to handle string tensors, more practical examples that leverage both